 - Power of Attorney.
 A power of attorney is a document that allows you to appoint someone you trust as your agent to make financial decisions for you.
 You may want this in the case of an incapacity or even for convenience.
 Your agent has a fiduciary duty to act in your best interest.
 You determine what powers to grant your agent and when your agent’s authority begins and ends.

-- Living Will.
-A living will or advance medical directive lets you name a person to make health care decisions on your behalf if you are unable.
+- Health Care Directive.
+A health care directive, also called a living will or advance medical directive, lets you name a person to make health care decisions on your behalf if you are unable.
 It also allows you to leave instructions about life-sustaining treatments and end-of-life care.
 If you don’t leave your wishes, your loved ones must figure out what you want.

 Fortunately, making a valid will and creating other Louisiana estate planning documents is easy with online estate planning templates.